 While there are certain commonalities, Alzheimer’s disease impacts each individual uniquely.
-Specially trained dementia caregivers from Continuum, the experts in home health care in St. Louis, MO, know, for instance, that while one person may enjoy being outdoors, another may be overwhelmed by so much sensory input and prefer a calmer indoor environment.
+Specially trained dementia caregivers from Continuum, the experts in senior home care in Des Peres and surrounding communities, know, for instance, that while one person may enjoy being outdoors, another may be overwhelmed by so much sensory input and prefer a calmer indoor environment.
 One may love a morning bath routine, while a dose of creativity is necessary to help another maintain good hygiene.

-We also know that there are certain triggers that can often exacerbate the signs of Alzheimer’s.
+We also know that there are certain triggers that can often worsen Alzheimer’s disease impacts.
 Family caregivers should be particularly careful to avoid:

 - Dehydration.
 Aging adults with dementia may not be able to identify when they’re thirsty, or may resist when offered fluids.
 It’s crucial to ensure adequate hydration to prevent additional confusion and weakness.
 Plain water is best, but if refused, try flavored waters, as well as different types of cups or glasses.